Odyssey series: Magnavox Odyssey series (1975–1977)

 There are eight dedicated home video game consoles and one TV with a built-in game console in the Odyssey series.
-All of these consoles were released in the USA by Magnavox after its purchase by Philips in 1974.
+All of these consoles were released in the US by Magnavox after its purchase by Philips in 1974.

 Magnavox Odyssey 100

-The Magnavox Odyssey 100 dedicated console was released in 1975.
+The Magnavox Odyssey 100 dedicated console was announced in the Spring of 1975 with first shipments on October 30 and a launch price of $99.95, although pricing dropped quickly with pricing listed at $80 by June 1976 and by Christmas of 76 as low as $39.95.
 It uses a multi-chip discrete component design, which makes it much simpler than all later dedicated consoles Magnavox would eventually release.
 Magnavox already had a single-chip design in mind that year, but wanted to have a product they could release immediately if Texas Instruments, the supplier of their single video game chips, was unable to deliver in a timely manner.

 The Odyssey 100 was designed around four Texas Instruments chips.
 It has two games (Tennis and Hockey).
 Neither game had on-screen scoring and the system used a crude buzzer for sound.
 The Odyssey 100 is powered by either six "C" batteries or a 9 volt AC adapter.
 Each player had three knobs for horizontal movement, vertical movement and ball trajectory adjustment ("English").

 Magnavox Odyssey 200

 The Magnavox Odyssey 200 dedicated console was released in 1975 as a deluxe companion of the Odyssey 100.
-Using the TI single-chip design, the console improved on the Odyssey 100 in several areas.
+Marketed at the same time as the Odyssey 100, it began shipping units on November 12, 1975 at $129.95.
+Using the same TI multi-chip design, but adding 2 chips, the console improved on the Odyssey 100 in several areas.
 In addition to Tennis and Hockey, the Odyssey 200 featured a third game variation called "Smash" (essentially, the sport known as Squash).
 The Odyssey 200 was also the first dedicated system to feature an option for four on-screen paddles instead of the customary two.
 The game manual, as well as Magnavox's service documentation describe this as an option for two or four "players," although the console itself can only be physically operated by two persons; consequently, the 200 is frequently and erroneously described as a "four-player" console today.
 The Odyssey 200 also added a unique method of non-digital on-screen scoring in which a white rectangle moved one space to the right each time a player scored a point.
 Like the Odyssey 100, the Odyssey 200 is powered by either six "C" batteries or a 9 volt AC adapter and uses three control dials for vertical and horizontal movement and ball "english."